-The Sophia Center offers a Master of Arts in Culture and Spirituality, a nine-month certificate, and a one-semester sabbatical.
-The program seeks to integrate the inward journey of personal transformation and the outward journey of social change, ecology and justice.
-Through a synthesis of the intellect and arts, the program draws on religious perspective from world traditions, science, women and indigenous people.
-The program prepares participants to be ecologically sensitive, socially just and spiritually fulfilled.
+The Sophia Center offers a Master of Arts in Culture and Spirituality, and a graduate certificate.
+The program seeks to integrate the inward journey of personal transformation and the outward journey of sustainable ecology and social justice.
+Students explore integral ecology, social justice, spirituality and public policy.
+The Sophia program is interdisciplinary and draws on the perspectives of great wisdom traditions in world religions, contemporary science, philosophy/theology, the humanities, and the social sciences as these relate to environmentalism and human responsibility.
+The program prepares participants to be ecologically aware, socially just, spiritually alive, and effective contributors in today's society.